daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/GUIDE.md

 - Plug and Play model
 - Update ML model/Firmware with BLE connect app

+# Azure deploy

+Project 15 is quickly set up in Microsoft Azure by the provided ARM template.
+To demonstrate how it can be adjusted to the case of adding Edge Impulse models and in particlar the use case of SmartParks and their Elephant Collar, notice the following changes:
+- url and branch in `PrivateModelRepo`
+- url for *webApp* and *functions* in `git-repo`

 # Added to P15
 - File upload to P15 IoT Hub (via Azure Function)
 -